A Guide to Full-Time RV Living in Alabama

 How to Live in an RV Full Time

 Before you sell your house and make the open road your home, you should make sure that you know how to live full time in an RV.
 If you need a source of income, then you could find an online job or work at your campground.
-You’ll need to make sure that you have the proper insurance and that you factor in costs like phone, internet, and fuel.
+You’ll need to make sure you have the proper insurance and factor in costs like phone, internet, and fuel.

 To receive your mail, you might want to set up a forwarding service.
 You could also rely on a friend to handle your mail.
 Another possibility would be to stay at an RV park that will accept your mail for you.
 You could also take advantage of general delivery, which would allow you to pick up mail that had been sent to a specific post office near where you’re camping.

-If you want to practice your civic duty, then you’ll need to establish your residency in Alabama before you vote.
+You’ll need to establish your residency in Alabama before you vote.
 Once you’ve done so, you’ll be able to cast an absentee ballot.

 Types of Properties You Can Live on Full Time in an RV